Crypt0knights/OpenTrack/README.md

 ```
 and visit the browser on the port ```localhost:8080```.

-Now you can perform various tasks like from building parts and products to changing ownerships.
+Now you can perform various tasks like from building parts and products to their changing ownerships.

-Note: Build car by clicking on 6 parts and filing the serial number of the car.
+Note: Build car by clicking on 6 parts and filling the serial number of the car.